Proton Business Suite Review (2026): Is It Finally a Google Workspace Killer?

 Proton Calendar extends the privacy focus to scheduling.
 All events and calendar data are end-to-end encrypted, ensuring that meeting details remain confidential.
 Proton Calendar allows for shared calendars within a business, enabling colleagues to view each other's availability for efficient scheduling.

-Proton Drive provides secure cloud storage and document collaboration capabilities.
-All data stored in Proton Drive is end-to-end encrypted, protecting sensitive business files and documents.
-It offers features like file version history, no file size limits for sharing, and granular access control for enhanced security and collaboration.
+Proton Drive (Storage): Offers 1TB of encrypted storage per user on the Business Suite plan, with features like file version history, no file size limits for sharing, and granular access control for enhanced security and collaboration.

 Proton VPN